jdersch/PERQemu/PERQemu/Readme.txt

     - Rewritten to work with the new Z80 and floppy disk controller (FDC);
     - Supports dynamic loading and unloading of all media types (single- and double-sided diskettes, in single- and double-density);
-    - There are still a few bugs; testing and debugging is ongoing.
+    - Operation is reliable for booting and data transfer, though testing and debugging is ongoing.

   Displays:
     - The standard 768 x 1024 portrait display is available for all models;